-Page the Puppy is a free kindergarten readiness initiative that is currently being piloted in Goshen Community Schools.
+Page the Puppy is a free kindergarten readiness initiative that is currently in Elkhart and Goshen Community Schools.

 We've partnered with local educators to identify the most critical skills for kindergarten success.
 Page the Puppy is a series of four free bilingual (English & Spanish) children's books, each with activities that parents and children can complete together to develop skills needed to enter kindergarten.

 Page the Puppy Kit Activities

 We hope you will enjoy Page the Puppy kits.
 Your child will have an opportunity to build their own Page at the Kindergarten Orientation at Elkhart and Goshen Schools.
 We can’t wait to see you there!

 Please help us make the next generation of Page, the Puppy kits even better!
 Click the button below to complete a brief three-question survey